backdrop-contrib/potx/README.txt

  * Copy potx.inc and potx-cli.php to the directory you would like to generate translation templates for and run php potx-cli.php.
-   The translation templates will get generated as separate files in the current directory.
+   The translation templates will get generated in the current directory.

  * Install the module on a Drupal site as you would with any other module.
 Once potx module is turned on, you can go to the